 executive impersonation

-In many cases, victims act not because they lack intelligence, but because emotional urgency overrides analytical thinking.
+In many cases, victims respond not because they lack awareness, but because emotional urgency overrides analytical thinking.

 Trust at Organisational Scale

-AI-driven deception is not limited to individuals.
-Organisations face increasing risk as well.
+Deception is no longer limited to individuals.
+Organisations face increasing exposure.

 impersonated suppliers